 It’s easy to think of spruiking the book on Facebook, Twitter automated tweets, uploading to ebook promotion sites, and blog book tours.
 Virtual book tours are taking your message to several blogs/bloggers you’ve struck up a friendship with, one after the other for a condensed period of time.

 You might also do a Review Swap with other author-bloggers.
-Sites for this are Goodreads author groups, Amazon CreateSpace or Kindle Direct forum, and individual book blogger sites.
+Sites for this are Goodreads author groups, Facebook author groups, and individual book blogger sites.
+Amazon (in their Terms & Conditions) bars authors from swapping reviews and so does Goodreads, so you’ll find a lot of other book promotion sites popped up to fill the gap.

 Places to find Review Swaps: